 The Director of Equal Opportunity in Public Employment appointed under the Equal Opportunity Act 1984.

-The Auditor General appointed under the Financial Administration and Audit Act 1985 to the extent of the Auditor General’s functions other than that of chief executive officer of the department of the Public Service known as the Office of the Auditor General.
+The Auditor General appointed under the Auditor General Act 2006 to the extent of the Auditor General’s functions other than that of chief executive officer of the department of the Public Service known as the Office of the Auditor General.

 The Information Commissioner under the Freedom of Information Act 1992.